Robust Transfer Learning with Unreliable Source Data: Applications in Non-parametric Classification

 (b) Our result \eqref{eq:nonParaUpperS} supplements these previous works \citep{ttcai2020classification,reeve2021adpative} by allowing for an arbitrary type of ambiguity after imposing a smoothness condition on $\eta^P$. \end{remark}

 We next provide lower bounds on the minimax excess risk, which show that the TAB $K$-NN classifier achieves the minimax optimal rates, even when we add the constraint $\Omega=\Omega_P$.
-Throughout this paper, all lower bound results consider $\Pi$ to be the set of distributions $(Q,P)$ that satisfy Assumption \ref{assum:margin} and \ref{assum:ambiguity} with ambiguity level $\varepsilon(\cdot)$, without restricting to any given subset.
+All lower bound results are constructed over a subset of $\Pi^{NP}$, which is also a subset of the distribution pair family satisfying Assumptions \ref{assum:margin} and \ref{assum:ambiguity} with specified ambiguity level $\varepsilon(\cdot)$.

 \begin{theorem}[Non-parametric Classification Lower Bound] Fix the parameters $\alpha\beta\leq d$ and set $\tau\asymp \log(n_Q\lor n_P) n_Q^{-\frac{\beta}{2\beta+d}}$.
 We have that \begin{enumerate} \item \textbf{Band-like Ambiguity:}